-Project 1: Integrated Modeling and Assessment of Climate Chang North American Forest Sector Operating Year(s): 2015-2016 Planned Budget for two years: \$300,000 + Opt.
-A and/or B Year 1: \$150,000, Opt.
-A (+\$70,000), and/or Opt.
-B (+\$30,000) Year 2: \$150,000, Opt.
-A (+\$70,000), and/or Opt.
-B (+\$30,000)
+Project 1: Integrated Modeling and Assessment of Climate Chang North American Forest Sector e Mitigation Options in the Operating Year(s): 2015-2016 Planned Budget for Two Years: C\$360,000 Year 1: C\$180,000 Year 2: C\$180,000

-• Climate Change Mitigation and Adaptation
+Climate Change Mitigation and Adaptation

 The forest sector throughout North America is expected to be a major contributor to meeting domestic targets for reductions of greenhouse gas (GHG) emissions.
-This project will provide policy-relevant scientific information on climate change mitigation (and adaptation) options in the forest sector by evaluating and assessing their impacts on GHG balances.
-Such options include improvements in forest and land management, reduction of deforestation and forest degradation, enhancement and conservation of carbon stocks, carbon storage in harvested wood products, provision of biofuels, and the benefits of displacing high-emission products like concrete and steel with forest products.
-National and regional circumstances, including forest conditions and drivers of GHG emissions, differ among the three countries and funding from CEC will provide the mechanism to maintain the trilateral focus and coordination among the Forest Services of the three countries.
+This project will provide policy-relevant scientific information on climate change mitigation options in the forest sector by evaluating and assessing their impacts on GHG balances.
+Such options include improvements in forest and land management, reduction of deforestation and forest degradation, enhancement and conservation of forest carbon stocks, carbon storage in harvested wood products, provision of biofuels, and the benefits of displacing high-emission products like concrete and steel with harvested wood products.
+National and regional circumstances, including forest conditions and drivers of GHG emissions, differ among the three countries and the CEC will provide the mechanism to maintain the trilateral focus and coordination among the Forest Services of the three countries.
 This coordination will enable the project team to identify and analyze the most efficient GHG mitigation options and improve understanding about regional differences between the available mitigation options and their mitigation potentials.
 If implemented, they can make significant long-term contributions to reducing GHG emissions in each country.
-The project description identifies several possible levels of funding and the outcomes and deliverables at each level.

 The forest and blue carbon projects of the CEC have similar objectives and have already started to coordinate activities regarding mangrove forests.
 Some of the carbon accumulating in aquatic systems originates from upstream land ecosystems, and their management, land use and levels of disturbance can affect carbon accumulation rates in blue carbon ecosystems.
-Funding of both projects for the next two years will create opportunities for further cooperation and synergies among the two related land and aquatic sectors.
+Both projects will create opportunities in the next two years for further cooperation and synergies among the two related land and aquatic sectors.